softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ## Javadoc

-[Javadoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) is a tool that looks through your code and extracts comments in order to generate nicely-formatted documentation for your classes.
+[Javadoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) is a tool that parses your code and converts specially formatted comments in to HTML documentation.
 This is the same tool that is used to generate the official Java API documentation.

-Write a Javadoc comment for each class, constructor, method, and field in your design that explains the item’s purpose and/or function.
-You should also document all constructor and method parameters with Javadoc @param tags, all return values with Javadoc @return tags, and all exceptions throw with Javadoc @throws or @exception tags (these two tags are synonymous).
-You do need not write Javadoc comments for getter and setter methods.
+Your deliverable for this phase is to write Javadoc comments for each class, constructor, and method in your server design.
+Your Javadocs will be used by the instructor to determine the validity of your design.
+Each class, constructor, and method Javadoc comment should supply @param, @return, @throws, @link, and @see tags as appropriate.
+You do need not write Javadoc comments for getters, setters, or methods that are documented on an interface.
+You do not need to write Javadoc for code that is outside of your service design.

-After creating and commenting your classes, follow these instructions to generate the documentation for your design.
+After creating and commenting your classes, use the following instructions to generate your Javadocs.

 1. Select packages you want Javadocs for
 1. Select Tools -> Generate JavaDoc...